bkstephen/android_apk_and_payload_combiner/README.md

 **Step 1: Run the script (preferably as root): sudo python3 android_payload_generator.py**

-**Step 2: Once the payload is generated, send it to the victim android to run it.**
+**Step 2: Once the payload is generated, send it to the victim android device to run it.**

 **Step 3: Make sure you have initialized an msfconsole session using the following commands:**